SorJEF/docker-rabbitmq/README.md

 	DNS_SERVER=new.dns.server RABBITMQ_PASSWORD=ldap-rabbitmq-password make run

+To override or add more vhosts:

+	VHOSTS=eggs

+or

+	VHOSTS_0=waffles
+	VHOSTS_1=pancakes

 This assumes that you are running the PowerDNS server with the applicable clustering and hostname information at PDNSSERVER and are supplying a fully qualified domain name (FQDN) as the HOSTNAME parameter.
 Should a text record (TXT) exist for HOSTNAME on DNSSERVER with the words rabbitmq_cluster=${RABBITMASTER} the new rabbitmq node will attempt to cluster to RABBITMQMASTER.